inveniosoftware/rfcs/rfcs/rdm-0096-curation-checks.md

 ### UI Mockups

+> The mockups below use Zenodo's EU Open Research Repository as a running example.
+This is a community that collects research outputs funded by the European Commission (Horizon Europe and earlier programmes), with a child community (a "subcommunity") per funded project.
+The same flow applies to any InvenioRDM community that configures checks; the EU community appears here only because it is a concrete, deployed instance.

 **Draft review submission flow**

 > [name=Karolina Przerwa] Are we planning to run checks also on records which are not inside a community?
 To encourage filling metadata